filecoin-project/specs/proof-of-spacetime.md

 ## Proof-of-Spacetime

-This document descibes Rational-PoSt, the Proof of Spacetime used in Filecoin.
+This document describes Rational-PoSt, the Proof-of-Spacetime used in Filecoin.

 ## Rational PoSt

 ### Definitions

-- **PoSt Proving Period**: The time interval in which a PoSt has to be submitted.
+- **POST_PROVING_PERIOD**: The time interval in which a PoSt has to be submitted.
 - **POST_CHALLENGE_TIME**: The time offset at which the actual work of generating the PoSt should be started.
-This is some delta befre the end of the `Proving Period`, and as such less then a single `Proving Period`.
+This is some delta before the end of the `Proving Period`, and as such less then a single `Proving Period`.

-- start = height x
-- challenge time = height x + y
-- on post submission: verify that challenge comes from block(x + y)
+- **POST_MAX_SECTORS_COUNT**: The maximum number of sectors that can be proven using a single PoSt.

 ### Execution Flow